-They love the family dog, but kids also go gaga at the chance to per goats, cows and other barnyard animals.
+They love the family dog, but kids also go gaga at the chance to pet goats, cows, and other barnyard animals.
 These petting zoos welcome gentle little hands.

 Leesburg Animal Park

 This popular NoVA destination offers a lot of the fun of a zoo, without the parking headaches you’ll find in DC.
-Kids can pet and feed farm animals like goats, sheep, llamas and pigs, take a pony ride (and even a camel ride on select weekends!) and observe exotic animals like zebras and monkeys.
-There’s also a jungle play area inside that’s open year-round. // 19270 James Monroe Highway, Leesburg; adults $14.95, kids $10.95, 2 and under free
+Kids can pet and feed farm animals like goats, sheep, llamas, and pigs, take a pony ride, and observe exotic animals like zebras and sloths.
+There’s also a jungle play area inside that’s open year-round.
+19246 James Monroe Hwy., Leesburg; adults $16.95, kids 2-12 years old $14.95, 2 and under free

 Frying Pan Farm Park

 Parents in the know count this county park as one of their go-tos to entertain little ones.
-Frying Pan showcases what farm life was like between the 1920s and 1950s—and that includes a host of barnyard animals.
-Wagon rides offer a tour of the property and families can take a rest on the porch of the Kidwell Farmhouse after they’ve met the farm’s horses, chickens, peacocks, rabbits, cows and more. // 2709 West Ox Road, Herndon; free (wagon rides $3.50 per person, under 3 free)
+Frying Pan showcases what farm life was like between the 1920s and 1950s — and that includes a host of barnyard animals.
+Wagon rides offer a tour of the property and families can take a rest on the porch of the Kidwell Farmhouse after they’ve met the farm’s horses, chickens, peacocks, rabbits, cows, and more.
+2709 West Ox Rd., Herndon; free (wagon rides $4.50 per person, under 2 free)

 Smithsonian’s National Zoo

 The granddaddy of local zoos for little animal lovers, the National Zoo is a must.
-It’s generally packed in the summer, but the up-close access to the world-famous pandas, plus elephants, tigers, all manner of monkeys (oh my!) and more is worth the trip into the city.
-Animal keepers are also on hand at the Kids’ Farm, where they chat about the animals and answer questions about the cows, donkeys, goats, chickens and more.
-And don’t miss the zoo’s Dino Summer (through Aug.
-31) that features life-size dinosaur audio-animatronics and a live dinosaur show. // 3001 Connecticut Ave.
-NW, Washington, DC; free admission (dinosaur show: $10 adults, $8 kids 3-12, free under 3)
+It’s generally packed in the summer, but the up-close access to the world-famous pandas, plus elephants, tigers, all manner of monkeys (oh my!), and more is worth the trip into the city.
+Animal keepers are also on hand at the Kids’ Farm, where they chat about the animals and answer questions about the cows, donkeys, goats, chickens, and more.
+3001 Connecticut Ave.
+NW, Washington, DC; free admission